 Museum Beelden aan Zee

-Until 23 September 2018 his work will also displayed at the Museum Beelden aan Zee, by the promenade in Dutch seaside resort of Scheveningen, just five kilometres from the centre of The Hague.
+Until 23 September 2018, his work will also be displayed at the Museum Beelden aan Zee.
+The museum is by the promenade in the Dutch seaside resort of Scheveningen, just five kilometres from the centre of The Hague.
 Naked Roots is Creten’s first solo show at the seaside sculpture gallery.
 The exhibition is curated by Joost Bergman.